 New Orleans Jazz & Heritage Festival Tips

-Your music plan of attack
+Have a music plan of attack

-Eat dat: Pro tips for your belly
+Eat dat: Pro tips for fest food

 Jazz Fest has almost as many food options as it has music options, so you won’t go hungry.
 And while dishes like Crawfish Monica are crowd favorites, you may find yourself wishing for a shorter line, a healthier option, or even just a lesser-known treat that wasn’t on your radar.

-- Bennachin Restaurant: Their jama jama dish featuring spinach, chicken on a stick and fried plantains is a must.
+- Bennachin Restaurant: Their jama jama dish featuring spinach, chicken on a stick, and fried plantains is a must.
 Straight-up jama jama (that’s the spinach) is awesome, too.
 The booth is way in the back behind the Congo Square field.
 Try the hot sauce.

 - Jamila’s: This Mediterranean Riverbend staple often has short lines.
 It offers has a satisfyingly light salad and a great bisque.
 The booth is along the main strip of food booths running along the inner track between the Acura and Congo Square stages.